aamershaikh/spring-security/README.md

 Roles and Permissions

-    * Role based authentication : For an api to be accessed from a particular role only. use ant matcher with the api url from controller (/api/v1/student)
+    * Role based authentication- using hasRole(): For an api to be accessed from a particular role only. use ant matcher with the api url from controller (/api/v1/student)

                       antMatchers("/api/**").hasRole(ApplicationUserRole.STUDENT.name())

+    * Permission based authentication- using hasAuthority() : use hasAuthority() to define what method calls are allowed for an API for what all persmissions

+                      // for permission based authentication use hasAuthority()
+                      // for example, linda is an admin, she has permissions to read and write a course.
+                      // So we can define in the hasAuthority() method, the user with the specific permissions can access the api
+                      .antMatchers(HttpMethod.GET, "/management/api/**").hasAnyRole(ApplicationUserRole.ADMIN.name(), ApplicationUserRole.ADMINTRAINEE.name())
+                      .antMatchers(HttpMethod.POST,"/management/api/**").hasAuthority(ApplicationUserPermissions.COURSE_WRITE.name())
+                      .antMatchers(HttpMethod.PUT, "/management/api/**").hasAuthority(ApplicationUserPermissions.COURSE_WRITE.name())
+                      .antMatchers(HttpMethod.DELETE, "/management/api/**").hasAuthority(ApplicationUserPermissions.COURSE_WRITE.name())

+                      ApplicationRoles.getAuthorties() method will provide the permissions to the respective roles at runtime.
+                      In the Application security config class, every user is role aware. in order to have the authorities assigned at runtime, we will use the grantedAuthorities() method.